JeodC/EmulationStation-ImageMaker/README.md

 ## EmulationStation ImageMaker
 This Python script combines multiple images into a single composite image based on a configuration file.
 It processes images from specified directories and applies settings like resizing, effects, and placement.
-Examples are in the `mixv1` folder.
+Examples are in the `mixv1` and `tinybest` folders.

 ![image](https://github.com/user-attachments/assets/378b3c89-2610-4092-b8db-624d8f527ebc)